GiorgioKalmund/ucgui-docs/docs/getting-started/quickstart.md

 If we now attach our `MyScreen.cs` script to an element in the canvas hierarchy our UI will build as soon as we enter Play mode.

-Our hierary would then look something like this:
+Our hierarchy would then look something like this:
 ```title="Hierarchy Example"
 Canvas
 └─ MyScreen (SimpleScreen.cs on i.e. an Empty)